How to get A Business Manager Visa In Japan? (2026 Edition)

 Immigration may request an interview to verify your business knowledge and intentions.
 Be prepared to discuss your business plan, market strategy, financial situation, and your role in day-to-day operations.

-Step 7: Receive COE and Apply for Visa
+Step 7: Receive COE and Apply for a Visa

 Upon approval, you will receive a Certificate of Eligibility.
 Take this certificate to the Japanese embassy or consulate in your home country to apply for the actual visa stamp in your passport.